ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## SUMMARY
-_• Experienced in B2B, B2C company with diverse projects built from scratch in Ecommerce, ERP and Digital Platforms._
+_• • Experienced in B2B, and B2C companies with diverse projects built from scratch in HealthTech, HRTech, Fintech, MediaTech, etc._
 <br />
 _• Experienced in work relocation to Thailand, Cambodia, and offshoring to client companies in Vietnam._
 <br />